 That is, a large account also occurs when your overall funding plan (in parts) meets or exceeds this sum.

 The reason why this quantity requires a special Forex broker is that the risk becomes greater than with accounts funded with $1,000 or less.
-You become much more paranoid as your funds increase.
+You become much more paranoid to your funds safety as your account balance increase.

 With that in mind, anyone willing to invest $10,000 or more will also expect the best possible performance in the market, and that is a feature belonging to a handful of brokers.